 Creamy red bean soup with gluten-free brown rice pasta and a variety of vegetables is a delicious vegan “meal in a bowl” that is so easy to cook!

 Red beans are creamier and taste slightly sweeter than the other beans and so they are mostly used only in desserts, especially in Asia.
 But it is really unfair to the tiny reddish pearls which are chockful of nutrients and antioxidants.
-This red bean soup recipe is an effort to elevate the red beans to the group of savory soups and impart complementing flavors and take advantage of the health benefits of the red bean, in addition to its amazing color, buttery flavour and creamy texture.
+This red bean soup recipe is an effort to elevate the red beans to the group of savory soups and impart complementing flavors and take advantage of the health benefits of the red bean, in addition to its amazing color, buttery flavor and creamy texture.

 The red beans can be used instead of the kidney beans in Lemon-garlic quinoa with kidney beans or in place of the black-eyed beans in Minestrone soup with Asian spices.
 Just take note of the cooking time, since red bean cooks faster.